-Since that time, the PVC has grown both in number of programs and participants as well as continued to refine and mature its mission.
+Since that fall in 1988, the PVC has grown both in number of programs and participants as well as continued to refine and mature its mission.
 By serving both as a facilitator and as an educator, the Volunteer Center seeks to advance the University’s visionary statement, "That knowledge calls, ultimately, for a life of service."
 This mission is realized in developing and supporting student leaders who engage their peers in meaningful service and build strong partnerships with the community.

 The PVC serves as a facilitator in finding, developing, and coordinating meaningful service opportunities with various organizations each possessing unique needs.

 We also view our students' service as an extension to the learning that takes place in the classroom.
 As students interact with people from diverse socio-economic, political, religious, and cultural backgrounds, they are given the unique opportunity to learn from those they are serving.
 We seek to promote this community-based learning by incorporating intentional training and reflection into each volunteer program it offers.

 A Future of Endless Possibilities

 The PVC is entering the next phase of growth with service-learning, community-based research, and partnership with the Pepperdine Non-Profit Management minor.